jochman/fastapi-celery-workshop/README.md

 docker compose up
 ```

+## Challenge

+Theres a function called `calculate_pi` in `worker/pi_calc.py`.

+1. Create a task in worker/app.py to run that function
+1. Add an endpoint in api/app.py to access this function

+results can be found in the branch `calculate-pi`

 ## Local Development

 For local development, there are running scripts in root dir, worker and api.